Independence Day (United States): Observance in other countries

 The Philippines celebrates July 4 as its Republic Day to commemorate the day in 1946 when it ceased to be a U.S. territory and the United States officially recognized Philippine Independence.

-July 4 was intentionally chosen by the United States because it corresponds to its Independence Day, and this day was observed in the Philippines as Independence Day until 1962.
+July 4 was intentionally chosen by the United States because it corresponds to its Independence Day, and this day was observed in the Philippines as Independence Day until 1962, when President Diosdado Macapagal issued Presidential Proclamation No. 28 declaring June 12 as the country's Independence Day, shifting recognition to the 1898 declaration of independence by Filipino revolutionary forces under General Emilio Aguinaldo against Spain.
 In 1964, the name of the July 4 holiday was changed to Republic Day.

 Rebild National Park in Denmark is said to hold the largest July 4 celebrations outside of the United States.

 In the English city of Gloucester, its cathedral rang bells in 2019 and 2020 for the anthem "The Star-Spangled Banner" every July 4 for its links to the anthem, commemorating its status as the birthplace of John Stafford Smith, who composed the tune on which the anthem is based.
+The English town of Washington also holds an annual celebration at Washington Old Hall, a manor house associated with the ancestors of George Washington.